alexandreiabattles/content-ops-starter/content/pages/home.md

       or

-      Talk with her in Discord as kleopatraneotera ( only for business/collaboration , it is not allowed for chatting without his permission) - Thank you
+      Talk with her in Discord as @kleopatraneotera ( only for business/collaboration , it is not allowed for chatting without his permission) - Thank you
     actions: []
     media:
       type: FormBlock